 There are many online tools and apps around these days that allow you to put together an itinerary that I’m sure all work great.
-But today I’m suggesting you use my Travel Planning Template which you can get free by subscribing to my newsletter.
+But today I’m suggesting you use my Travel Planning Template which you can get free.

-If you haven’t already, go ahead and subscribe below to download it NOW and then come straight back here so you can read my tips for planning the perfect travel itinerary using the template.
+If you haven’t already, go ahead and download it NOW and then come straight back here so you can read my tips for planning the perfect travel itinerary using the template.